albertdbio/albertdbio/README.md

 My programming focus currently is Clojure and Elm.
 My aim is to learn different ways to make web apps.
 Additionally I am learning and practicing UI design to be able to make my projects pleasing to use.

+I also have an interest in cryptocurrencies, particullary its use in incentivicing positive behaviors.
+This use of cryptocurrencies could potentially be used to counter the negative effects of engagement based algorithms.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.